Yorba Linda, California: Agricultural era

 A section of the land was sold in 1907 by the Yorba family to Fullerton businessman Jacob Stern, who used the land for barley fields and sheep grazing.
 Stern subsequently sold the tract to the Janss Investment Company, which first called the area Yorba Linda, and proceeded to subdivide the land and sell it for agriculture and manufacturing.
-In 1910, the agricultural aspect of that endeavor materialized, and the first of many lemon and orange groves were planted: at the time, the population was still less than 50.
-A year later, The Pacific Telephone & Telegraph Company began serving Yorba Linda, and the first school was constructed.
+In 1910, with area population still under 50, the first of many lemon and orange groves were planted.
+A year later, The Pacific Telephone & Telegraph Company began serving Yorba Linda, and the first school! was constructed.

-In 1912, several things happened in Yorba Linda: it received its first post office; the Yorba Linda Citrus Association was founded; the Southern California Edison Company began providing electricity; and the first church was constructed.
-The area that would later become downtown was also connected to Los Angeles by the Pacific Electric Railway in 1912, primarily for citrus transport.
+In 1912, Yorba Linda received its first post office; the Yorba Linda Citrus Association was founded; the Southern California Edison Company began providing electricity; the first church was constructed, and the area that would later become downtown was connected to Los Angeles by the Pacific Electric Railway, primarily for citrus transport.

 In 1913, Richard Nixon was born in Yorba Linda, the chamber of commerce was set up, a library opened as part of the school, and avocado trees were first planted.
 A year later, a separate district was established for the library system.

-In 1915, the Susanna Bixby Bryant Ranch house was constructed.
-It is a museum that is open to the public.
+In 1915, the Susanna Bixby Bryant Ranch house was constructed, today a public museum.

-In 1917, the first street was paved, Yorba Linda Boulevard.
-The Yorba Linda Star began publication also.
+In 1917, Yorba Linda Boulevard was paved, the area's first, and the Yorba Linda Star began publication.
 It has since become an online section of the OC Register.
 A printed version of the Star is available at various city buildings free of charge and is delivered to every household in Yorba Linda each Thursday.
 Past articles are on microfilm at the Yorba Linda Public Library.

 The population exceeded 300 for the first time prior to 1920.
-In 1929, the citrus association's packing house burned down, as it was made of wood.
+In 1929, the citrus association's wooden packing house burned down.
 It reopened the next year.
 During this period, the eastern two-thirds of Yorba Linda (east of the Yorba Linda Country Club) remained part of cattle and agricultural ranches controlled by pioneer families such as the Yorba, de los Reyes, Kraemer, Travis, Dominguez, Friend, and Bryant ranches.

 From 1943 to 1958, "approximately seventy thousand braceros were transported to Orange County," used by employers to service citrus crops.
 Braceros lived in temporary housing projects referred to as "camps," which were policed by local deputies throughout the county.
 The townspeople of Yorba Linda "refused to allow the housing of braceros in their city, forcing the nearby town of Placentia to board them within the segregated Mexican colonia."